bioperl/bioperl.github.io/howtos/Feature-Annotation.md

  start: 1
 ```

-Other Annotation objects, like SimpleValue, also have a `hash_tree()` method but
-the hash isn't populated with data and `display_text()` will suffice.
+Other Annotation objects, like [Bio::Annotation::SimpleValue](https://metacpan.org/pod/Bio::Annotation::SimpleValue), also have a `hash_tree()` method but the hash isn't populated with data and `display_text()` will suffice.

-The simplest bits of Genbank text, like KEYWORDS, end up in these objects, the
-COMMENT ends up in a object, and references are transformed into objects.
-Some
-of these specialized objects will have specialized methods.
-Take the object, for
+The simplest bits of Genbank text, like `KEYWORDS`, end up in these [Bio::Annotation::SimpleValue](https://metacpan.org/pod/Bio::Annotation::SimpleValue) objects, the `COMMENT` ends up in a [Bio::Annotation::Comment](https://metacpan.org/pod/Bio::Annotation::Comment) object, and references are transformed into [Bio::Annotation::Reference](https://metacpan.org/pod/Bio::Annotation::Reference) objects.
+Some of these specialized objects will have specialized methods.
+Take the [Bio::Annotation::Reference](https://metacpan.org/pod/Bio::Annotation::Reference) object, for example:
-example:

 ```perl
 if ($value->tagname eq "reference") {
     print "author: ",$value->authors(), "\n";
 }
 ```

 There's also `title()`, `publisher()`, `medline()`, `editors()`, `database()`,